• Skip to content

 Vaccinations Among Looked After Children

-Fingertips also presents the percentage of children in care who have received their vaccinations.
-Only half of looked after children had their immunisations in 2021 compared to 86% for England.
+Fingertips also presents the percentage of looked after children who have received their vaccinations.
+Eight in ten looked after children had their immunisations in 2023/24 which was lower than England, and among the lowest in the region.

 Compared with benchmark